realvz/blog.realvarez.com/README.md

 Living beneath the tall evergreens in Washington State has taught me that building a peaceful family is harder—and more rewarding—than building any system.

 I've written a book about building ML systems on Kubernetes.
 It is [available for purchase on Amazon](https://www.amazon.com/dp/B0FQ4BFHLV)and also [open sourced for free on GitHub](https://github.com/mlops-on-kubernetes/Book).

+PS: My older posts are on [Medium](https://medium.com/@realz)

+Opinions expressed are solely my own and do not express the views or opinions of my employer.